makrai/notes/cserhati21-overlap-for-cross-ling-embed.md

     (Arora+ 2020)
 * multilingual mappings still extremely dependent on the mapping scenario (Søgaard+ 2018; Vulić+ 2019, 2020)
+  * Anders Søgaard, Sebastian Ruder, and Ivan Vulić
+    On the limitations of unsupervised bilingual dictionary induction.
+In ACL 2018 (Volume 1: Long Papers), pages 778– 788, Melbourne, Australia
+  * Ivan Vulić, Goran Glavaš, Roi Reichart, and Anna Korhonen Do we really need fully unsupervised cross-lingual embeddings?
+In EMNLP-IJCNLP 2019, pages 4407–4418, Hong Kong, China
+  * Ivan Vulić, Sebastian Ruder, and Anders Søgaard Are all good word vector spaces isomorphic?
+    EMNLP 2020, pages 3178–3192, Online
+    * variance in performance across language pairs is not only due to typological differences, but can mostly be attributed to the size of the monolingual resources available, and to the properties and duration of monolingual training (e.g. “under-training”)
   * attributed to typological differences, domain differences in the corpora, insufficient resources, and under-training
     (Doval+ 2020; Søgaard+ 2018; Vulić+ 2020)